gregtozzi/w241_project/reports/README.md

 means as large as those that the power calculations suggested that we would need to report a significant finding.

-`Taeil` to add x y label

 ![](figures/unnamed-chunk-1-1.png)<!-- -->

 #### Enrollment Process & Criteria for Subjects

-The Center’s donor managment database contains over 41,000 individual entries, roughly half which include physical addresses.
-Entries that include a phyical address have metadata generated by a third party that predict affinities for causes central to the Center’s mission.
+The Center’s donor management database contains over 41,000 individual entries, roughly half which include physical addresses.
+Entries that include a physical address have metadata generated by a third party, Boodle.ai, a Data Science start-up that the Center engaged.
+These metadata were designed to predict affinities for causes central to the Center’s mission, such as children’s causes, educational causes, cultural causes, and scientific education.
 The Center provided us a file listing 12,004 individuals that Center intended to target by email during its Fall 2020 fundraising surge.
-These individuals represent all of the database entries that include email addresses less specifically excluded individuals (board members, minor children, etc.) and less a special cohort that the Center intended to target through a physical mail campaign based on the third party’s predicted capacity and willingness to donate.
+These individuals represent all of the database entries that include email addresses less specifically excluded individuals (board members, minor children, etc.) and less a special cohort that the Center intended to target through a physical mail campaign based on Boodle’s predicted capacity and willingness to donate.

 The Center provided three data files that we used to develop our randomization.
-These files are located in the `data` directory in the project repostiory.
+These files are located in the `data` directory in the project repository (www.github.com/gregtozzi/w241\_project).

 1.  `anonymized_altru.csv` contains donor data for the Center’s entire database of over 41,000 individuals.
-Entries are keyed to a unique donor idnetificaiton number.
+Entries are keyed to a unique donor identification number.
 2.  `anonymized_mail.csv` contains entries for a subset of the complete database for which the Center has physical addresses on file.
 This file includes third-party generated predictions of affinities for germane causes.
-Entries are also keyed to a unique donor idnetificaiton number.
+Entries are also keyed to a unique donor identification number.
 3.  `anonymized_index.csv` contains the unique donor identification numbers for the approximately 12,004 individuals that the Center intended to target by email during the Fall 2020 fundraising surge.

 We agreed to target a random sample of 1,980 individuals for this experiment.
-The intent was to remain within the bounds of the Mail Chimp free tier while leaving a small margin for the Center’s staff to send test emails to individuals outside of the experiment including to key members of the Center’s staff and our group.
-The Center delivered one of four solicitation emails via Mail Chimp’s web interface.
+The intent was to remain within the bounds of the Mailchimp free tier while leaving a small margin for the Center’s staff to send test emails to individuals outside of the experiment including to key members of the Center’s staff and our group.
+The Center delivered one of four solicitation emails via Mailchimp’s web interface.

-To select subjects, we first filtered the extract of the Center’s complete donor database on the list of individuals the Centered intended to target by email.
+To select subjects, we first filtered the extract of the Center’s complete donor database on the list of individuals the Center intended to target by email.
 In the process, we removed three duplicated entries.

 We had hoped to incorporate donor history into our randomization scheme